sergiohernandezlsm/plans-app/README.md

 ## Setup

-Install your dependencies in backend/frontend directories :
+Install your dependencies in backend AND frontend directories :

 ```
 $ npm install